Young, Wild & Free: Composition and production

-"Young, Wild & Free" is a pop-rap song, composed in the key of D major with a tempo of 100 beats per minute.
-Their voice ranges from a low of B2 to a high of A4.
-It differs from the G-funk style of other songs by Dogg and Khalifa on the soundtrack, incorporating pop elements into the chorus.
+"Young, Wild & Free" is a pop-rap song, composed in the key of D major with a tempo of 95 beats per minute.
+It differs from the G-funk style of other songs on the soundtrack, incorporating pop elements into the chorus.
 The song consists of hip-hop drums overlaid with a revolving, chilled "twinkling" piano hook and Mars's "sprightly" and "carefree choral hook".
 Its "carefree vibes" make the single "the perfect soundtrack for a Friday night with friends".
 Coughing is heard, implying a party vibe.
 The song is a weed anthem, reminiscing "hazy times" and youth: "It's like I'm 17 again/ Peach fuzz on my face/Lookin', on the case /Trying to get a hella taste", while the former in the following verses "Roll joints bigger than King Kong's fingers/ And smoke them hoes down until they're stingers."
 Mars's pop-soul chorus is also nostalgic: "So what, we get drunk/So what, we smoke weed/We’re just having fun/We don't care who sees/So what, we go out/That's how it's supposed to be/Living young and wild and free."

-"Young, Wild & Free" was initially written by Calvin Broadus, Cameron Thomaz, Peter Hernandez, Lawrence, Ari Levine and Cristopher Brown.
+"Young, Wild & Free" was initially written by the artists alongside Lawrence, Ari Levine, and Brody Brown.
 Since it sampled "Toot It & Boot It" (2010) by American rapper YG and American singer Ty Dolla Sign, they received writing credits with Nye Lee, Marlon Borrow and Marquise Newman (who did additional writing).
-"Toot It & Boot It" had sampled "Songs in the Wind" by The Association (written by Ted Bluechel) from their 1966 album, Renaissance, so Bluechel was added as a songwriter.
+"Toot It & Boot It" had sampled "Songs in the Wind" by The Association (written by Ted Bluechel) from their 1966 album Renaissance, so Bluechel was added as a songwriter.
 "Young, Wild & Free"'s drum loop sampled "Sneakin' in the Back", from the 1974 album Tom Scott and The L.A.
-Express, and the song was re-registered with additional writing credits for Max Bennett, Larry Carlton, John Guerin, Joe Sample and Tom Scott.
+Express, and the song was re-registered with additional writing credits for Max Bennett, Larry Carlton, John Guerin, Joe Sample, and Tom Scott.
 The single was produced by Mars, Lawrence and Levine under their stage name, the Smeezingtons, and was engineered by Levine, Andy Drucker and Travis "Shaggy" Marshall at Levcon Studios and Paramount Recording Studios in Los Angeles and DSR in Hollywood.
 Levine mixed the track at Levcon Studios.
 It was mastered by Chris Gehringer at Sterling Sound, NYC.